 • +500 lb capacity handles most users with wide margin

-• +Softest fabric of any hammock in our test group
+• +Softest fabric of any hammock in this guide

 • +Reinforced end channels resist the most common failure point